drdna/AFG/README.md

 ## The following are the procedures used to assemble the forward and reverse reads in paired-end mode.

-1. Download reads to laptop:
+1. Download reads to laptop from Google Drive.
-2. Place in project directory:
+2. Place in a project directory:
 ```bash
 mkdir ANGELIKA
 mv [WI][2-5]*fasta ANGELIKA